-It is important to note that average class size as calculated by the system is not an accurate measure of the Physics program's enrollment efficiency.
-Phys 41 and 42 have two lectures and 3 labs each.
-To create all possible combinations of lab/lecture, we end up with 6 sections for each course, although more than half are unloaded.
+It is important to note that average class size as calculated by the system may not be an accurate measure of the Physics program's enrollment efficiency.
+For example, Phys 41 and 42 have two lectures and three labs each.
+To allow all possible combinations of lab/lecture, we end up with 6 sections for each course, although more than half are unloaded.
 Average class size records 6 sections at 12 students even if each lecture has 36 and each lab has 24.

-As an example, the system reported class size for the Fall 2011 is 18.
+As an example, the system reported the average class size for Fall 2018 is 20.6.
 This number needs to be adjusted according to the following reported enrollment numbers at census day: